activekraft/feynman/README.md

-# feynman
+# The Feynman Project
-"If you want to master something, teach it."
+_"If you want to master something, teach it."_